Centrum-IntelliPhysics/DeepONet-Random-Sampling/README.md

 This repository contains implementations and analyses for the experiments described in the paper.
 The repository is organized as follows:

 *	Example Folders: Each example discussed in the paper is located in its respective folder.
 Within these folders, you will find a Python file named DeepONet_analysis.py.
 This script demonstrates the process of random subsampling of the inputs to the trunk network for efficient training of the DeepONet model.
-* Results: Results from the computations are saved in the analysis_results folder.
+* Results: Results from the computations are saved in the 'analysis_results' folder.
 This includes outputs generated from running the DeepONet_analysis.py scripts.
 * Postprocessing: The 'postprocessing' folder contains code for generating plots and visualizations based on the analysis results.

 ### Citation: